saurabhp75/doc-chat/README.md

 ## Features

+- Enable user to upload documents(pdf, csv, xls, text etc).
+- Allow user to ingest the uploaded documents.
-- Chat with multiple documents.
+- Enabel user to chat with uploaded documents.
 - Enables users to specify which documents to consider in the RAG-based Q&A process.
 - Role based user authentication.